 How to apply for an accommodation licence for a structure on the River Thames, the licensing requirements, and licence fees.

-You must have a licence if you have an existing structure or want to build a new structure on the River Thames that’s:
+You must have a licence if you have an existing structure or want to install a new structure on the River Thames that is:

 - in, on or over the river

 - on a towpath owned by the Environment Agency

 Structures are known as ‘accommodations’ and include: